Autocomp-Finance/autocomp-docs/ecosystem/how-to-work.md

 # How to use autocomp.finance?

-Step 1: Enter into autocomp.finance autocompouding app.
+Step 1: Enter into autocomp.finance auto compounding app.

 All you need is a cryptocurrency wallet, with a crypto balance.
 To use autocomp, you will need celo coin to execute transactions.
 Please ensure that you have a balance in your wallet.
 To enter autocomp.finance, simply connect your existing celo support wallet to get started.